-To learn more about the PTCAS application process and to get started, please go to the https://portal.ptcas.org/.
-Information about the A-State Graduate Program application is included as "supplemental material" on the PTCAS website.
-Please contact PTCAS Customer Service at 617-612-2040 or ptcasinfo@ptcas.org.
+To learn more about the PTCAS application process and to get started, please go to the https:// portal.ptcas.org/.
+Information about the A-State Graduate School application is included as "supplemental material" on the PTCAS website.
+If you encounter difficulty with PTCAS, please contact their Customer Service at 617-612-2040 or ptcasinfo@ptcas.org.